sdclibbery/tradr/README.md

- x Migrate-add fill-price and fees fields x When getting orders, pass them to the tracker along with a callback that fetches order status from exchange x Tracker gets order status for each order it thinks is open but is missing from the list, and updates if required
+ x Migrate-add fill-price and fees fields x When getting orders, pass them to the tracker along with a callback that fetches order status from exchange x Tracker gets order status for each order it thinks is open but is missing from the list, and updates if required x Update orders page: filled colours
- * Update orders page; filled colours and actual profit column
+ * Update orders page: show fill price as well, and also fees, and also actual real profit
 * Order cancellation from orders page
 * Rename and rework status page into account balances page
 * Support another exchange